Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Abstract

 \section{Abstract}

-Gray-box hyperparameter optimization techniques have recently emerged as a promising direction for tuning Deep Learning methods.
-In this work, we introduce DyHPO, a method that learns to dynamically decide which configuration to try next, and for what budget.
-Our technique is a modification to the classical Bayesian optimization for a gray-box setup.
-Concretely, we propose a new surrogate for Gaussian Processes that embeds the learning curve dynamics and a new acquisition function that incorporates multi-budget information.
-We demonstrate the significant superiority of DyHPO against state-of-the-art hyperparameter optimization baselines through large-scale experiments comprising 50 datasets (Tabular, Image, NLP) and diverse neural networks (MLP, CNN/NAS, RNN).
+Multi-fidelity (gray-box) hyperparameter optimization techniques (HPO) have recently emerged as a promising direction for tuning Deep Learning methods.
+However, existing methods suffer from a sub-optimal allocation of the HPO budget to the hyperparameter configurations.
+In this work, we introduce DyHPO, a Bayesian Optimization method that learns to decide which hyperparameter configuration to train further in a dynamic race among all feasible configurations.
+We propose a new deep kernel for Gaussian Processes that embeds the learning curve dynamics, and an acquisition function that incorporates multi-budget information.
+We demonstrate the significant superiority of DyHPO against state-of-the-art hyperparameter optimization methods through large-scale experiments comprising 50 datasets (Tabular, Image, NLP) and diverse architectures (MLP, CNN/NAS, RNN).